 During the first quarter of 2015, the Company entered into an agreement with an investor which gives the Company the option to sell and contemporaneously lease back solar photovoltaic ("solar PV") projects.
 In September 2016, the Company amended its agreement with the investor whereas the investor has committed up to a maximum combined funding amount of \$100,000 through June 30, 2017 on certain projects.
+In May 2017, the Company amended its agreement with the investor to extend the end date of the agreement to June 30, 2018.
+Additionally, the Company sold and contemporaneously leased back one solar PV project to a separate investor, not a party to the master lease agreement, under a new agreement during the year ended December 31, 2017.
 See below for a summary of solar PV project sales by fiscal year:

-Year Ended # Solar PV Projects Sold Sale Price Deferred Gain Recorded Deferred Loss Recorded Capital Lease Asset/Liability Recorded Initial Lease Term Minimum Lease Payment Maximum Lease Payment Year-ended December 31, 2015 3 12,506 933 924 6,810 20 7 348 Year-ended December 31, 2016 6 17,045 906 145 8,830 20-25 2 397
+Year Ended # Solar PV Projects Sold (actual #'s) S: ale Price eferred Gain ecorded Deferred Loss Lecorded As pital Lease set/Liability Recorded Initial Lease Term (years) linimum Lease Payment aximum Lease ayment Year-ended December 31, 2015 3 \$ 12,506 \$ 933 \$ 924 \$ 6,810 20 \$ 7 \$ 348 Year-ended December 31, 2016 6 \$ 17,045 \$ 906 \$ 145 \$ 8,830 20-25 \$ 2 \$ 397 Year-ended December 31, 2017 13 \$ 51,204 \$ 4,625 \$ 1,204 \$ 22,934 10-20 \$ 4 \$ 510 recognizing revenue through the sale of the electricity and solar renewable energy credits generated by these projects.

-As part of the agreement, the Company is a party to a master lease agreement that provides for the sale of solar PV projects to a third-party investor and the simultaneous leaseback of the projects, which the Company then operates and maintains, recognizing revenue through the sale of the electricity and solar renewable energy credits generated by these projects.
 In sale-leaseback arrangements, the Company first determines whether the solar PV project under the sale-leaseback arrangement is "integral equipment."
 A solar PV project is determined to be integral equipment when the cost to remove the project from its existing location, including the shipping and reinstallation costs of the solar PV project at the new site, including any diminution in fair value, exceeds 10% of the fair value of the solar PV project at the time of its original installation.
 When the leaseback arrangement expires, the Company has the option to purchase the solar PV project for the then fair market value or, in certain circumstances, renew the lease for an extended term.
 All solar PV projects sold to date under the sale-leaseback program have been determined by the Company not to be integral equipment as the cost to remove the project from its existing location would not exceed 10% of its original fair value.